carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 ---

-## 3. Academic Background
+## Academic Background

 > I graduated in Information Systems, and later I completed two postgrad courses in IT — one in Software Engineering and another focused on Java for Web development.

 ---

-## 2. meu background de trabalho
+## background de trabalho
-> I’d like to talk a bit about myself professionally.
 > I have experience working as a backend software engineer, but also as a software architect and tech lead.
-> I have a proactive attitude at work — I’m collaborative and enjoy helping my teammates.
+<br> I have a proactive attitude at work — I’m collaborative and enjoy helping my teammates.
-> I’ve mainly worked in the banking sector and retail sector.
+<br> I’ve mainly worked in the banking sector and retail sector.
 But I’m open to new challenges in different industries like healthcare, education, and logistics.
-> Please feel free to ask me anything about my professional experience.
+<br> Please feel free to ask me anything about my professional experience.

 > Pagseguro
->
-> Currently, I work as a Senior Software Engineer at PagSeguro, which is a digital payment company.
+<br> Currently, I work as a Senior Software Engineer at PagSeguro, which is a digital payment company.
->
-> IN THE BACKEND side
+<br> IN THE BACKEND side
->
-> Besides development and coding, I also participate in important technical decisions, review my teammates’ code, and contribute to system architecture.
+<br> Besides development and coding, I also participate in important technical decisions, review my teammates’ code, and contribute to system architecture.

-> We have around ten applications written in Kotlin and java, and my main role is to implement solutions based on business needs.
+<br> We have around ten applications written in Kotlin and java, and my main role is to implement solutions based on business needs.
->
->  We hold business meetings, refinement sessions, and technical discussions to define the best approaches for implementation.
+<br> We hold business meetings, refinement sessions, and technical discussions to define the best approaches for implementation.

 > Lately, I’ve been working a lot on infrastructure-related tasks.
 > Recently, I’ve been involved in adapting PagSeguro’s CI pipelines, as we’re migrating from AWS to PagSeguro’s private cloud.